 - Red, runny eyes that distract the child from learning;

-- Large amount of discolored nasal discharge, especially if accompanied by facial pain or a headache;
+- A large amount of discolored nasal discharge, especially if accompanied by facial pain or a headache;

 - Severe ear pain or drainage from the ear;